St Moritz Graubunden, Switzerland Travel Guide

 Ideal weather for hiking, mountain biking, and water sports.
 Scenery is lush.
 Many hotels offer the "Engadin St. Moritz Mountain Railways and Public Transport Included" pass.

-Prices are higher than in shoulder seasons.
+Prices are higher than in the intermediate seasons.
 The town can be busy, though less crowded than in winter.

-High-altitude location means increased UV radiation exposure, even on cloudy days or with snow reflection.
-Temperatures drop rapidly, especially at higher altitudes or after sunset.
+High-altitude location means increased UV radiation exposure, even on cloudy days or having snow reflection.
+The weather cools down rapidly, especially at higher altitudes or after sunset.

 Conditions in the Alps shift rapidly.
 A sunny morning turns into a stormy afternoon.
 Layered clothing is advisable.